tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 ## Union Types

-TypeScript's type system allows you to build new types out of existing ones using a large variety of operators.
+TypeScript allows you to build new types out of existing ones using a large variety of operators.
 Now that we know how to write a few types, it's time to start *combining* them in interesting ways.

 ### Defining a Union Type

-The first way to combine types you might see is a *union* type.
-A union type is type formed from two or more other types, representing values that may be *any one* of those types.
+Two or more different types, called *members*, combine to make a *union type*.
 We refer to each of these types as the union's *members*.

-Let's write a function that can operate on strings or numbers:
+Member values that may be *any one* of the listed types, but may not have a value that is not explicitaly listed.

+You code a union simular to other types; after the variable name type a colon, space, the each type divided by a 'vertical bar' (`|`).
+This example is a unon of strings or numbers:

 ```ts
 function printId(id: number | string) {